-Function TNC 620 iTNC 530 3-D ROT function: Manual deactivation of the Tilt working plane function If the tilted working plane function is deactivated for both operating modes, the text fields will be filled with zeros instead of the current rotary axis positions when the 3-D ROT function is next called.
-The positions are entered correctly if only one operating mode is set to inactive The programmed values are displayed in the 3-D ROT dialog even if the Tilt working plane function is set to inactive for both operating modes Jog increment function The jog increment can be defined separately for linear and rotary axes The jog increment applies for both linear and rotary axes Preset table Basic transformation (translation and rotation) of machine table system to workpiece system via the columns X, Y and Z, as well as spatial angles SPA, SPB and SPC.
+Function TNC 640 iTNC 530 Manual probing cycles in the tilted working plane (3D ROT: Active) Manual probing cycles in the tilted working plane can only be used if 3D- ROT for Manual and Automatic operating modes is set to "Active".
+Manual probing cycles in the tilted working plane can only be used if 3D- ROT for Manual operating mode is set to "Active".
+Jog increment function The jog increment can be defined separately for linear and rotary axes The jog increment applies for both linear and rotary axes Preset table Basic transformation (translation and rotation) of machine table system to workpiece system via the columns X, Y and Z, as well as spatial angles SPA, SPB and SPC.
 Basic transformation (translation) of machine table system to workpiece system via the columns X , Y and Z , as well as a ROT basic rotation in the working plane (rotation).
 In addition, the columns X_OFFS to W_OFFS can be used to define the axis offset of each individual axis.
 The function of the axis offsets can be configured.
 In addition, the columns A to W can be used to define datums in the rotary and parallel axes.
 Behavior during presetting Presetting in a rotary axis has the same effect as an axis offset.
 The offset is also effective for kinematics calculations and for tilting the working plane.
 Rotary axis offsets defined by machine parameters do not influence the axis positions that were defined in the Tilt working plane function.
 The machine parameter CfgAxisPropKin->presetToAlignAxis is used to define whether the axis offset is to be taken into account internally after zero setting.
 MP7500 bit 3 defines whether the current rotary axis position referenced to the machine datum is taken into account, or whether a position of 0° is assumed for the first rotary axis (usually the C axis).
-Independently of this, an axis offset has always the following effects: the C axis).
-An axis offset always influences the nominal position display of the affected axis (the axis offset is subtracted from the current axis value).
+Independently of this, an axis offset has always the following effects: An axis offset always influences the nominal position display of the affected axis (the axis offset is subtracted from the current axis value).
 If a rotary axis coordinate is programmed in an L block, then the axis offset is added to the programmed coordinate.

-Function TNC 620 iTNC 530 Handling of preset table: Editing the preset table in the Programming mode of operation Possible ■ Not possible Preset tables that depend on the range of traverse ■ Not available Available ■ Entry of comment in DOC column ■ Via online keyboard ■ Via ASCII keyboard Definition of feed-rate limitation Feed-rate limitation can be defined separately for linear and rotary axes Only one feed-rate limitation can be defined for linear and rotary axes
+Handling of preset table: Editing the preset table in the Programming mode of operation Possible ■ Not possible Preset tables that depend on the range of traverse ■ Not available Available Definition of feed-rate limitation Feed-rate limitation can be defined separately for linear and rotary axes Only one feed-rate limitation can be defined for linear and rotary axes